-The Department of Health announced in March that the price for an NHS prescription in England will increase by 20p to £8.40 with effect from April 2016.
+The Department of Health announced in March that the price for an NHS prescription in England will increase by 20p to £8.60 with effect from the 1st April 2017.

-The prices for 3 and 12 month pre-payment certificates have remained the same at £29.10 and £104 respectively.
+The prices for 3 and 12 month pre-payment certificates are frozen and have remained the same at £29.10 and £104 respectively.
 For anyone requiring more than 3 items in 3 months or more than 12 in a year these certificates can provide significant savings.

-Other NHS charges such as for dental work, wigs and fabric supports are also being increased.
+Other NHS charges such as for dental work, wigs and fabric supports are also being increased in line with inflation.

 Action: Clinicians should be aware of the current prescription charge and also the value for money represented by pre-payment certificates.